Barrett begins visits with senators as several Dems refuse to meet with her

 He added: "Health care is the most important issue on the ballot to Americans and as Americans learn Judge Barrett's views on health care and so many other issues, she will become less and less popular, and hopefully they will call their senators and say 'don't vote for someone who will take away my health care.'"

-Fox News' Adam Shaw and Morgan Phillips contributed to this report.
+Fox News' Adam Shaw, Chad Pergram and Morgan Phillips contributed to this report.